jonnyn/jonnyn-site/src/posts/raspberry-pi-pihole-server/index.md

 The quick way to test if Pi-hole is working is accessing this site on your device [http://pi.hole/admin/](http://pi.hole/admin/)
 If you can access the Web interface on your device then it's working.
 Or testing with this link:
 [https://blockads.fivefilters.org/?pihole](https://blockads.fivefilters.org/?pihole)

+*Note: it's possible that Pi-hole will work on some devices but not others within network when you first install.
+It's because Pi-Hole will take some times to learn your network.

 That's it!
 Quick and easy.
 Enjoy ad blocking for your entire network!